OctopusDeploy/blog/blog/2021-07/integrated-docker-registry/index.md

 ## What problems are we trying to solve?

-The two problems this RFC aims to solve are the overheads of maintaining an external Docker registry, and the limitations of externalizing all environment specific configuration from a Docker image.
+The three problems this RFC aims to solve are the overheads of maintaining an external Docker registry, the limitations of externalizing all environment specific configuration from a Docker image, and the need to build and push bespoke container images for unique deployment scenarios.

 ### Hosting Docker images directly